Tooth Pain? We’re Here to Help

 • Swelling or Fever

 Facial swelling, gum inflammation, or fever can indicate a spreading infection.
 These symptoms may require urgent dental care to prevent complications and reduce discomfort.
-They should not be ignored, even if mild.
+They are important signs to seek dental advice, even if mild.

 • Throbbing, Persistent Pain